JonasGeiping/linear_cross_entropy_loss/README.md

 ### Caveats:
 * All dimensions need to be divisible by sufficiently large powers of 2
+* This works only on devices where triton works.
 * Monitoring is optional and turned off by default.
 * Speed-ups over a compiled torch baseline only materialize in float 16 with sufficiently large vocabulary sizes / numbers of classes or very long sequences or batch sizes.